-- Move FAN MODE switch to Auto and place FAN SPEED switch in desired position - Lo or Hi. - 3.
-Move THERMOSTAT switch from Off to Heat and press the Temp Selector button (Up/Down arrows) until the desired temperature is shown in the display. - 4.
-Furnace fan will start to blow immediately after setting thermostat. - 5.
-After about 30 seconds, the furnace burner will light. - 6.
+- 2. Move THERMOSTAT switch from Off to Heat and press the Temp Selector button (Up/Down arrows) until the desired temperature is shown in the display. - 3.
+Furnace fan will start to blow immediately after setting thermostat. - 4.
+After about 30 seconds, the furnace burner will light. - 5.
 The furnace will now cycle off and on automatically as the thermostat demands just like a household furnace.